mlian031/importance-sampling/README.md

 ### Use of `minimize_scalar`

 The optimization problem for finding the optimal drift shift is one-dimensional.
-Instead of directly maximizing $f(z)$, we minimize the negative, $-f(z)$, over the interval $z_{\min}, z_{\min}+10]$.
+Instead of directly maximizing $f(z)$, we minimize the negative, $-f(z)$, over the interval $[z_{\min}, z_{\min}+10]$.
 This interval is chosen to capture the region where the optimum is likely to lie.
 We employ SciPy’s `minimize_scalar` routine with a bounded method because we are optimizing for a one-dimensional problem.

 ### Simulation Methodology